GSA/fpki-guides/pages/ms_constraint_test_procedures.md

 PublicKeyAlgorithm = 1.2.840.113549.1.1.1, "RSA"
 ```

-**NOTE - Either DisallowEKU = 1.3.6.1.5.5.7.3.1, "Server Authentication" or NotBeforeEKU = 1.3.6.1.5.5.7.3.3, "Server Authentication" confirm the test CTL is loaded.**
+**NOTE - Depending on the phast of testing, Server Authentication will be represented in different ways.

-4. Verify the Test CTL has updated
+- Server Auth Disallow will include DisallowEKU = 1.3.6.1.5.5.7.3.1, "Server Authentication" after the list of EKUs.

-4a.
-Windows Key + S to search for "regedit".
-Right click and "Run as administrator"
+- Server Auth Not Before will include NotBeforeEKU = 1.3.6.1.5.5.7.3.3, "Server Authentication" after the list of EKUS.

-4b.
-Browse to [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate]
+- No Server Auth bit will have no EKU = 1.3.6.1.5.5.7.3.1, "Server Authentication" entry in the list of EKUs.**

-4c.
-Confirm "EncodedCtl" and "LastSyncTime" attributes are populated.
+  2i.
+If the CTL does not have one of the above changes, start over or contact fpki@gsa.gov.

-5. Open Internet Explorer/Edge or Chrome and clear cache.
+3. Perform HTTPS tests, open Internet Explorer/Edge or Chrome and clear cache.

 ```
    Ctrl + Shift + Del
 ```

-6. Go to a website by using an FPKI certificate; and record results.
+4. Go to a website by using an FPKI certificate; and record results.
 Suggested websites:
 Websites Chained to COMMON

 - [PKI.Treasury.gov](https://pki.treasury.gov){:target="_blank"} - Treasury Root CA-issued (COMMON-chained)